Shreya0205/Mutual-Fund-Extractor/readme.md

 - Description:
   - List of all open ended scheme for given family
   - The API result will keep on updating every hour with the help of schedular task which runs every hour which fetches latest data of open-ended schemes of registered mutual fund from rapidAPI.
-- Authorization: Use token from login API
+- Authorization: Use access token from login API as bearer token (Authorization tab) in Postman
 - Query params:
 ```bash
 mutual_fund_family=HDFC Mutual Fund